GBharatReddy/Marketing-Campaign-Performance-Analysis/README.md

-# 📈 Marketing Campaign Performance Analysis
+# Marketing Campaign Performance Analysis

-## Project Overview
+## 📌 Project Overview

 This project analyses and compares the performance of **Facebook and AdWords advertising campaigns** over 2019.

-The objective is to determine which advertising platform performs better in terms of **views, clicks, conversions, engagement, and cost-effectiveness**, while also identifying relationships and trends within campaign performance.

-The dataset contains **365 daily observations**, covering January 1, 2019 to December 31, 2019.
+The analysis evaluates campaign performance across views, clicks, conversions, click-through rate, conversion rate, and advertising costs to identify the more effective platform and derive actionable marketing insights.

 ## 🎯 Business Objective

-Determine which advertising platform delivers better campaign performance and identify factors that can help improve marketing efficiency and resource allocation.
+Determine which advertising platform delivers better performance in terms of **clicks, conversions, and overall cost-effectiveness**, and identify factors that can help improve campaign efficiency.

 ## 📁 Dataset

-The dataset contains daily performance metrics for both Facebook and AdWords, including:
+The dataset contains **365 daily observations** covering the period from January 1, 2019 to December 31, 2019.

+Key variables include:

 * Ad views
 * Ad clicks